 Challenger banks are making waves, big players and new entrants alike.
 From greater transparency and ease of use, to handy budgeting tools and ‘polymorphic’ debit cards, these innovative fintechs are transforming modern-day banking.

 But should traditional banks be worried?
 Are investors right to keep putting money behind what’s currently a less-than-profitable industry?
-And will the most recent wave of challengers surpass the likes of Revolut?
+And will the most recent wave of digital challengers surpass the likes of Revolut?
 However this turns out, challenger banks are sure to have a lasting impact on our relationship with money.

 Want to explore the sector for yourself?